Phydon/sf/README.md

 # SimpleFind
 ### command line tool
-**simple and fast recursive file search**
+**simple and fast backwards file search**

-no extern dependencies
+*no extern dependencies*

 - starting from your current path / folder
-- if files with given pattern (parameter) exist, it outputs the complete path of all files
+- if files with given pattern (parameter) exist, it outputs the complete path of all found files
 - if not, it continues searching in the parent folder until it reaches root
 - if lowercase pattern is given, it searches case insensitive by default and outputs uppercase and lowercase results
 - if uppercase character in pattern, it only searches for the exact pattern